How do you talk to your friends and family? Do you say what you feel at the moment or do you search for words that make you sound smarter than them?

-Please leave a comment below because I would like to hear if you have experienced the same benefits of exercise on your writing.
+What do you think?
+Please leave a comment below because I would like to hear your opinion.